mikepepping/daily-goggles/README.md

-# Daily Goggles
+# Daily Goggles 🥽
-Simple check list CLI tool written in Go for the learning experience.
+Simple check list CLI tool written in Go for the learning experience; and to help me keep on track while in the terminal.
+This is not designed to be used seriously.
 The goal is to write this tool with a little external depedencies as possible, trying to stick to just the standard lib.

+## Installation
+WIP - currently just a dodgy bash script

 ## Commands